holland01/YAQ3R/README.md

 So, the positioning and initial locations need to be investigated further.
 Definitely continuing to test the atlasses in TTextureTest will be useful; it would be handy to implement a mechanism which allows one to view the images on a grid-by-grid basis.

+**3/24/16**

+Grid issue is fixed.
+Added support for viewing individual grids in the texture unit test.
+Also fixed an issue which required disabling depth writes for transparent surfaces (unless otherwise specified).

+#### todo

+- Get Emscripten build re-up and running
+- Optimize program data uploads ( see *Shader Programs* entry for **3/7**)
+- Work on sky effects